ntlm1686/g1gc-jikesrvm/README.md

     protected G1SpaceLocal gl = new G1SpaceLocal(G1.g1space);
     public Address alloc(int bytes, int align, int offset, int allocator){}
     ```
-    At the end of a GC cycle, each mutator thread returns regions back to the gloabl pool.
-(We have to make sure this happens before the new roles are calculated, so we may reschdule this action to other phase.)
+    At the end of a GC cycle, each mutator thread returns regions to the global pool.
+(We have to make sure this happens before the new roles are calculated so that we may reschedule this action to another phase.)
     ```java
     public void collectionPhase(short phaseId, boolean primary) {
         // ...